senocular/senocular.github.com/articles/class_is_not_syntactic_sugar.md

 Object.setPrototypeOf(Bar.prototype, Foo.prototype);
 ```

-Here, the details around the implementation of the inheritance become apparent.
+Here, the details around the implementation of the inheritance becomes more apparent.
 When one class extends another, the prototype chain is updated to include that of the subclass's (the class's themselves are also linked for inheriting static definitions).
 Also we can see how calls with `super` resolve into calls from the subclass against the current instance.

 For the most part, these are equivalent definitions.
 But there are still differences.